Direct detection of primordial black hole relics as dark matter: Evaporation and spontaneous charge

 This alone does not make it impossible for the hole to enter the near-extremal regime, but it does make this unlikely to take place during a typical evaporation.
 To estimate the probability, we give the following argument: the hole is most likely to be near-extremal when the mass is lowest.
 Thus, suppose that the hole passes through the mass range $12e<M<\mfreeze(12e)$ at some time.
 What is the probability that the charge takes the value $12e$ at some moment during this interval, i.e., before the hole evaporates further to $M<12e$?
 Since $\mfreeze(12e)-12e<m_e$, the black hole charge cannot change without the mass dropping to $M<12e$.
 This means that the black hole must already have charge $12e$ when $M=\mfreeze(12e)$.
 If the spontaneous charge distribution for such a small hole is at all similar to that of its larger counterparts, which have rms charges of order $6e$, this situation is quite unlikely, happening with a probability of a few percent.

 However, there are three scenarios in which extremality may be significant.
-First, suppose that evaporation stalls at a scale $\mstop\ll\mpl$, or does not stall at all.
+First, suppose that evaporation of a neutral black hole does not stall, or that it stalls at a scale $\mstop\ll\mpl$, as is possible in the context of the generalized uncertainty principle \citep{Carr:2015nqa}.
 In this case, the black hole may enter a mass regime where the maximal charge is comparable to or smaller than the width of the spontaneous charge distribution, and the chance of freezing out charged leptons can no longer be neglected.
+Note that in the sub-Planckian regime, evaporation can behave very differently.
+For instance, in the case of \citet{Carr:2015nqa}, $T\sim M$ for $M<\mpl$, which may substantially modify the results of our analysis.
 Second, if a sufficiently large population of near-Planck-scale black holes is produced in the early universe, and only near-extremal holes are stable, then even a tiny fraction of this initial population could account for a significant fraction of dark matter.
 The hot evaporation products of the remainder would redshift away like radiation.
 Third, any charge associated with a new $\mathrm U(1)$ symmetry would influence the metric in the same way as electric charge.
 In particular, the fine structure constant associated with the new symmetry could be much smaller than $\alpha_{\mathrm{EM}}$, smoothing out the discrete spontaneous charge distribution.
+Alternatively, the lightest charged state of the new symmetry could be much more massive than the electron, reducing its athermal production rate, and making near-extremal states long-lived \citep{Bai:2019zcd}.

 For the remainder of this work, we will not need to assume that CPRs are extremal.
 However, we note that if even a small fraction of the initial PBH population does evolve to a state sufficiently near extremality to freeze out thermal lepton emissions, and if this state is stable to athermal emissions as well, then this makes the CPR scenario viable even if PBH evaporate completely.
 In this case, the dark matter density is fixed by the initial number of evaporating PBH and the fraction that freeze, and all surviving PBH are near-extremal.
 However, we note that if extremality is the only stabilizing mechanism, and if these objects accrete opposite charge at any time, then they are unlikely to stabilize again into a charged state.
 Instead, they will completely evaporate.
 If such destabilization events are still ongoing in the late universe, this will result in potentially observable bursts of high-energy particles.